Nature's weed eaters

 Sheep and solar power

-Many of the growing number of solar farms utilize sheep for vegetation control.
+Many of the growing number of solar arrays utilize sheep for vegetation control.
 Combining the two activities provides both an economic and environmental benefit.
 Most of the vegetation under the solar panels is available for grazing.
-Without the sheep, the site would need to be mowed frequently and managed in some other manner.
+Without the sheep, the site would need to be mowed frequently and sprayed with herbicides.
 To allow grazing, the panels simply need to be positioned high enough off the ground to allow grazing.

 The extensive grazing of hefted sheep on the commonland of Britain